Musical Greeting Cards Contain Mercury

 Foil-Lined Envelopes Are Not Recyclable

 Foil lined envelopes cannot be recycled, so throw them out.
 Recycle the envelopes of greeting cards as paper.
-It’s okay to keep stamps and adhesive strips when recycling envelopes or cards.
+It’s OK to keep stamps and adhesive strips when recycling envelopes or cards.

 Alternative Ways to Recycle